-Newly-renovated Scottish Rite Temple Anchors Historic Linwood and Paseo Block
+Newly-Renovated Scottish Rite Temple Anchors Historic Linwood and Paseo Block

 The Scottish Rite Temple at the northwest corner of Linwood and the Paseo, opened in 1930, has recently been renovated and is available as rental space for parties, weddings and conventions – an effort meant to allow the organization to keep the building open and in good repair.

-(This post was originally published May 23, 2019).
 The Kansas City Scottish Rite of Freemasonry Temple is a massive structure that has fascinated those driving along Linwood and the Paseo for years.
 The Scottish Rite, the largest branch of Freemasonry, still uses the building for meetings and administration.
 Faced with the ever-soaring cost of maintenance, however, the group hopes a 2019 renovation will encourage those looking for event space for weddings, concerts, graduations and conventions to book the Temple.

 As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
 (Many people seem confused by the tax assessment photos, which all include a man holding a sign.
 Here’s the story behind them).
 This post focuses on the Scottish Rite Temple.
 Unfortunately, the Kansas City Public Library does not have the 1940s photos from the block from the Paseo to Tracy between East 31stStreet and Linwood.